 By keeping record of your float journey it’s easy to go back and reflect on the results you have achieved.
 It might surprise you how looking back you had different stresses or issues that now no longer affect you.
 This also serves as a reminder of how far you have come so you can continue moving forward.
 After 5-10 float sessions or beginning a regular routine at home, you’ll likely be able to notice measurable results.

 Never wait until you feel like it.
 That time may never come.
 Just begin.

 Starting with a notebook that will be dedicated to your floating experiences.
 It’s easier if you separate your float journal from your everyday journal if you have one.

 Begin by writing down your thoughts or feelings briefly before your float and then a little more in depth after your float.
 This will help you define issues in your life or areas of struggle that you may be dealing with.
-You only need to write for just a few minutes before and after your float.

 - Write quickly, as this frees your brain from over processing your thoughts or thought-blocks.